mrsimo/ruby-http-clients/README.md

 ## Contributing

 I'd be very happy to include more clients here, or fix any issues in my implementations.
-For instance, I've tried to get a persistent connection type of setup for curb, but I haven't been able to get it to work.

 ## `bin/benchmark` options